Gerhard Barkhorn: Group commander

 Barkhorn was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of JG 52 on 1 September 1943.
 He replaced Kühle who was transferred.
 Command of 4.
 Staffel was passed on to Leutnant Heinrich Sturm.
-On 5 September, he shot down Hero of the Soviet Union and Soviet fighter ace Nikolay Klepikov, an ace with 10 personal and 32 shared victories.
+On 5 September, he shot down Hero of the Soviet Union and Soviet fighter pilot Nikolay Klepikov, an ace with 10 personal and 32 shared victories.
+These two Lavochkin La-5s shot down by Barkhorn were his 165th and 166th aerial victories.
 This was offset by the loss of II.
 Gruppe's 173-victory ace Oberleutnant Heinz Schmidt.
-The two Lavochkin La-5s shot down by Barkhorn were his 165th and 166th aerial victories.
 Barkhorn reached the 200 mark on 30 November 1943.
 This achievement earned him a named reference in the Wehrmachtbericht on 2 December.
 That day, he also became an "ace-in-a-day" for the fourth time in combat near Tuzla Island.
 On 28 December, he yet again became an "ace-in-a-day", taking his total number of aerial victories to 222.
 The following day, he claimed II.
 Gruppe's 2,500th aerial victory in total.
 On 23 January 1944, Barkhorn became the first German pilot to fly 1,000 combat missions.
 At the time, Barkhorn's regular wingman was Heinz Ewald.

 The main German fighter unit covering the Crimea and Kuban was his II.
 Group of JG 52 and in the three months between December 1943 and 13 February 1944 the unit claimed 350 victories, of which 50 were claimed by Barkhorn personally.
 On 13 February 1944, he reached 250 aerial victories.
 Barkhorn was the third pilot to reach this total, earning him a second named reference in the Wehrmachtbericht on 14 February.
 For several days, Barkhorn was grounded and did not fly any further combat missions.
 He claimed his next aerial victory on 25 February over a Petlyakov Pe-2 bomber.